shikhar-systems/privacy-signal-systems/signal-watch/attribution-signal/duplicate-pageview-spa/README.md

 ## 🧠 Observed Context

-I encountered this during implementation audits for ecommerce SPAs using React and Vue, where pageview tracking was attached to `historyChange` but not properly de-duplicated.
+This was encountered during implementation audits for ecommerce SPAs using React and Vue,
+where `page_view` tracking was attached to router events like `historyChange` or `popState`
+without logic to prevent duplicate firing.

 ---

+## 🧩 Suspected Root Cause

+Pageview event is bound to SPA router changes (`historyChange` or `popState`) without deduplication.
+There is no check for:
+- Same path as previous view
+- Already-fired flag
+- Elapsed minimum time

+This is common in setups using built-in GA4 tag templates in GTM without custom debounce control.

+---

 ## ⏳ RCA Potential

 This is now tracked for RCA escalation under:
 📁 `/use-cases/ecommerce/gtm-ga4-signal-break/duplicate-pageview-spa/`

+---

+> “One click.
+Two pageviews.
+Zero trust in your session data.”